-The EEC subsystem is responsible for providing the glycol chiller which will regulate the temperature of all heat producing electronics on the antenna.
+The glycol chiller, delivered by the Antenna contractor, will regulate the temperature of all heat producing electronics on the antenna.
 The glycol chiller will supply temperature stable glycol to the entire antenna for all operating conditions and environments.
-The glycol chiller will be used to regulate the temperature of both the NRAO delivered Antenna Electronics as well as the Mtex Antenna drive components.
-However, the details of the implementation of the Mtex loads and circuits beyond the interface are not considered here.
-As a result, a specific glycol chiller unit has not been selected.
-A full cooling system analysis is being performed by an Mtex subcontractor, considering all of the requirements of both the Antenna Electronics as well as the Mtex drive electronics.
+The glycol chiller will be used to regulate the temperature of both the NRAO delivered Antenna Electronics as well as the mtex Antenna drive components.
+A full cooling system analysis is being performed by an mtex subcontractor, taking into account all of the requirements of both the Antenna Electronics as well as the mtex drive electronics.